pitrov/docs.erisindustries.com/tutorials/advanced/servicesmaking.md

 We're going to set up a chain that will then have a service depend upon it.
 The pipeline follows, roughly, three steps: 1) get your keys sorted, 2) start a chain, 3) start the service that links to chain.

-# Sort your keys
+# Boot the keys server

-Let's boot that keys server:

 ```bash
 $ eris services start keys